shubham184/shubham184.github.io/_projects/modern-telco-integration.md

    - We could ensure **100% compliance** with data protection regulations through centralized data governance.
    - There could be a **75% reduction** in data breach risks through improved security measures and real-time monitoring.

-   _Example: When a new data privacy regulation is introduced, Telenet could quickly implement the necessary changes across all integrated systems, ensuring compliance and avoiding potential fines._
+   _Example: When a new data privacy regulation is introduced, BelgiCom could quickly implement the necessary changes across all integrated systems, ensuring compliance and avoiding potential fines._

-This transformation could not only resolve Telenet's immediate integration challenges but also position the company as a technology leader in the telecom industry.
+This transformation could not only resolve BelgiCom's immediate integration challenges but also position the company as a technology leader in the telecom industry.
 The new integration architecture could provide a solid foundation for future innovations, such as AI-driven network optimization, advanced IoT services, and seamless 5G service deployments.